Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Tourists relax on bean bags and loungers on Echo Beach in Canggu, Bali, Indonesia

-One of the absolute best Canggu, Bali things to do is spend time on the beach!
-There are three main beaches in Canggu – Echo Beach, Batu Bolong and Berawa Beach – with many smaller, non-commercialized beaches taking up the space between them.
-While Batu Bolong and Berawa Beach both have long stretches of white sand, we preferred chilling out on Echo Beach Canggu, a short black-sand beach on the northern end of town.
+While Batu Bolong and Berawa Beach both have long stretches of white sand, we preferred chilling out on Echo Beach Canggu; a short black-sand beach on the northern end of town.
 Often less crowded than the two beaches to the south, Echo Beach exudes a laid-back vibe that fell right in line with our holiday mentality.

 Sandy beach on a sunny day in Canggu, Bali, Indonesia

 Before heading out on a long Canggu beach walk, you need to keep a few things in mind.
 Avoid mid-day walks if you can – as the sun will be strong and sand will be hot.
 Wear sunscreen and a hat.
 Pay attention to the tides; high tide can almost take out the entire beach, making a walk more of a task than a peaceful stroll.
-Be mindful of recent rainfall; there are several streams that enter the sea along the beach and recent rain will swell the streams causing them to be swift, deep and (most likely) carrying rubbish.
-Use your best judgement and don’t cross if it looks unsafe.

-North: Canggu – Pura Gede Luhur Batu Ngaus Walk
+North: Canggu – Pura Gede Luhur Batu Ngaus

 Pura Gede Luhur Batu Ngaus Temple sits on a rocky peninsula that juts into the sea about two miles north of Canggu.
-The small temple sees few visitors (far fewer than the nearby popular Tanah Lot Temple) and makes a great destination for a northern beach walk.
-If you are looking for a little solitude, making the trek along the shore to the temple is one of the best things to do in Canggu; we encountered few people along the way and only two other tourists entered the temple during our visit.
+The small temple sees few visitors (far less than the nearby popular Tanah Lot Temple) and makes a great destination for a northern beach walk.

 The beach stroll includes five water crossings and passes by private villas, grazing cows, and exclusive resorts.
 Just be sure to wear – or bring – something to cover your shoulders and knees so that you can enter the temple when you arrive.

-South: Canggu – Seminyak Walk
+South: Canggu – Seminyak Beach Walk

-#3 Unwind With A Bali Massage
+#3 Unwind with a Bali Massage

 Plumeria flower at spa in Canggu, Bali, Indonesia